RosettaDrone/rosettadrone/README.md

     And then use: set_servo(8,-45.0) to set the gimbal....

 9. Support for **joystick** is added and tested with QGroundcontrol, using the now built in simulator.

 10. By taping on the drone icon 5 times, you enable test mode and can open the software with no drone connected.
-For GUI work.
+Useful for testing MAVLink communication and GUI.

 # Building from source